 Of course, college students love music.
 But what do they listen to?
 How do they listen to it?
 Why do they love it?
 What does their music mean, and how does it make meaning?
 And why do these questions matter?
 This class will help students to explore how music works for them, combining an individual, personal approach with aspects of language and literary studies, psychology, sociology, and musicology.
 How does music affect the lives of first-year college students—and how do their lives create meaning for music?
 What are the relationships between words and music, sounds and cultures, and music and the mind?
-Students will listen to and write about music, keep a journal of their listening experiences, share songs and playlists with classmates, and contribute to a course blog.
+Students will listen to and write about music, keep a journal of their listening experiences, and share songs and playlists with classmates.

 Where in the World Will You Travel?
 30 Places to See Before You Turn 30